Go-Go Performers Coach Next Generation in D.C. Classrooms

 It was wonderful to have Ju Ju House at Capital City today.
 His visit reminded me that bringing experts into the classroom is a powerful experience for students that cannot be replicated otherwise.

 This visit was made possible by a grant from the Ben’s Chili Bowl Foundation.

 2016 Classroom Visits

 September 27: Sweet Cherie at Raymond Education Campus

-Go-go performer Sweet Cherie led a Teach the Beat workshop with approximately twenty sixth graders in Mr. Dylan Nowak’s music class at Raymond Education Campus.
+Go-go performer Sweet Cherie led a Teach the Beat workshop with approximately twenty-sixth graders in Mr. Dylan Nowak’s music class at Raymond Education Campus.
 She was introduced by a student who chronicled her long history as a go-go performer in DC.
 Sweet Cherie began the workshop by explaining the percussion beats in go-go and asking for examples of these instruments while Nowak passed them out to the students.
 Sweet Cherie and Mr. Nowak modeled rhythms for the different instruments and the students excitedly picked it right up.
+Continue reading

 Sweet Cherie explained the role of the “talker” as an integral part of go-go that includes the audience as part of the performance.
 Acting as the Talker while the students played, Sweet Cherie welcomed them all to class before demonstrating call and response.
 The students then helped her compile a list of go-go musicians.
 Sweet Cherie was wearing a Chuck Brown shirt, which all the students excitedly recognized as the Godfather of go-go.
 From there they talked about the different legends leading up to today’s generation of crank go-go bands.